Executive Management Team

 Vice President and Chief Financial Officer

-Joe Isaacs has over 30 years of financial management experience in all aspects of business operations including accounting and finance, strategic planning, annual operating plans, proposal pricing, indirect expense planning and control, and mergers and acquisitions.
-He began working at ATAC in the position of Controller in 2017 and was promoted to the position of Chief Financial Officer in May 2019.
+Steve Scheimreif provides ATAC over 30 years of Government contracting and financial management experience in all aspects of business operations oversight including strategic planning, annual operating plans, resource management, proposal development, indirect expense planning and control, and business development.
+Steve joined ATAC in 2016 as ATAC’s Director of Contracts and quickly advanced to Vice President of Contracts before being promoted to the position of Chief Financial Officer in July 2023.